Blues and Bullets: Episodes

 The game was expected to be separated into five episodes, released in several month intervals.
-Episode 1 was released on July 23, 2015 and Episode 2 was released on March 8, 2016.
+"Episode 1" was released on July 23, 2015 and "Episode 2" was released on March 8, 2016.
 However, developer A Crowd of Monsters ceased operations in late 2016.
-Leaving future episodes (as well as the franchise) in doubt.
+No further episodes have been released.

 Reception

-Episode 1: The End of Peace
+"Episode 1: The End of Peace"

 GameSpot awarded the first episode a score of 7.0 out of 10, saying "Although Blues and Bullets isn’t without its flaws, this first episode sets a distinctive comic-book, crime-noir attitude compelling enough to keep you playing and looking forward to what the series will offer in future installments."
 ComboCaster awarded the first episode 8.3 out of 10, praising the story and pacing.
 The Sixth Axis awarded the first episode a score of seven out of ten, saying "The End Of Peace feels like A Crowd Of Monsters has crammed too much within the two and a half hour introductory episode, with lots of characters and events occurring without much time to digest what came before."